 Illinois State Government

 "Our flexible lesson plans, downloadable primary source documents and unique videos support instruction in history, media literacy and civics."
 Free account required for access to materials.

 Provides links to the Smithsonian's various museums with tours and slide shows of selected exhibits.
-Click on the tabs at the top for Educators and Kids to be directed to education-related content.
+Click on the Learn and Explore tab at the top and select Educators and Kids to be directed to education-related content.